MikolajKasprzyk/metal_archives_statistics/README.md

 2. Data Cleaning: The scraped data was cleaned and processed to remove duplicates, format dates, handle missing values, and transform the data into a suitable format for analysis.
 The cleaning code is provided in the 'data_cleaning.py' file.

-3. Database Creation: The cleaned data was used to create a relational database with tables for bands, records, genres, artists, lyrics, and band-year information.
+4. Database Creation: The cleaned data was used to create a relational database with tables for bands, records, genres, artists, lyrics, and band-year information.
 The database schema is represented in the ER diagram provided in the 'ER_diagram.png' file.

+5. Additional database of 'world_population.csv' from Keggle was used to create visualiztions that needed those data.

-4. Visualization: The cleaned data was exported to CSV files and used to build an interactive dashboard in [Tableau](https://public.tableau.com/).
-The Tableau workbook file ('metal_bands_dashboard.twb') contains various visualizations and insights derived from the data.
+6. Visualization: The cleaned data was exported to CSV files and used to build an interactive dashboard in [Tableau](https://public.tableau.com/) containing various visualizations and insights derived from the data.
 The dashboard can be accessed [here](https://public.tableau.com/app/profile/miko.aj.kasprzyk/viz/metal_archives_statistics/Dashboard1).

 ## Files

-- 'scraping_code.py': Python code for web scraping the Metal Archives website.
+- 'metal_archives_scraper.py': Python code for web scraping the Metal Archives website.
-- 'data_cleaning.py': Python code for cleaning and processing the scraped data.
+- 'metal_archives_processing.py': Python code for cleaning and processing the scraped data.
-- 'ER_diagram.png': ER diagram illustrating the database schema.
+- 'metal_archives_ER_diagram.png': ER diagram illustrating the database schema.
-- 'metal_bands_dashboard.twb': Tableau workbook file containing the interactive dashboard.
 - 'README.md': This file providing an overview of the project.

 ## Usage